russell-archer/RoundUp/README.md

 **Archived Visual Studio 2013 project that was previously held in Team Foundation Server.**

-**Having been available free from the Windows app store since September 2013, as of May 21st 2016 this app has been removed from the Windows app store.**
+**Having been available free from the Windows app store since September 2013, as from May 21st 2016 this app was removed from the Windows app store.**

 ![](./readme-assets/r1.png)